Click here to go back.

 It's a Wonderful Life, A Christmas Carol, or Dante's Inferno?

 - A series following the lives of four kids who claim to be best friends but act like total jerks to each other.
 The characters live in a place whose name starts with an 'S'.
 One of the group is a sociopathic jerkass, one is kind and cares about others' welfare, and one is indestructible and keeps getting killed in different ways.
 Most of the people on the show are complete morons.
-The show provides social commentary and does copious amounts of Getting Crap Past the Radar.
+The show provides social commentary and does copious amounts of adult humour.
 Is it South Park or Kaeloo?

 - This animated series is about an ordinary student who stumbles upon a powerful object hidden in a basement.
 Using new abilities granted by their find, the main character becomes a protector of their city (which eventually leads to fighting the reincarnation of a character who supposedly died long ago).
 Our hero must do their work in secret however, even from their family (which is only one parent and a brother, since the other parent is deceased), which means they still have to go to school and find time to manage their love life (which later includes two love interests).
 In their quest the main character is assisted by a mentor figure and a female classmate who discovered our hero's secret.
 Although this is never told in the series proper, a related work reveals that the main character is a descendant of the person who created the object the hero found in the beginning.